openeemeter/caltrack/docs/monthly/data-prep.md

 * For California, weather station mapping was done using the 86 station standard mapping of zip code to CZ2010 weather files.
 Clean versions of these files can be found [here](https://github.com/impactlab/caltrack/blob/master/tests/data-sources/weather/stationmapping_v2.csv).

 ### 7. Final combined data sufficiency checks
-* Billing periods (the period between bill start date and bill end date in the monthly usage data) with more than 10% missing days of weather data will be thrown out and count against the required number of billing period observations
+* Billing periods (the period between bill start date and bill end date in the monthly usage data) with more than 10% missing days of weather data will be thrown out and count against the required number of billing period observations.
-* Any projects with fewer than 12 months pre and 12 months post are not included in the analysis
+* Any projects with fewer than 12 months pre and 12 months post are not included in the analysis.